pixelbrackets/patchbot/README.md

 This mode will trigger the `patch` or `merge` command for a list of repositories.
 The list is stored in a JSON file named `repositories.json`.

+After batch processing completes, a summary shows the results.

 #### Discover repositories

 Use the `discover` command to automatically fetch all repositories from a